Thermo Fisher STEM Logo

 • Awards will be given to top three teams in grades 4-5 and grades 6-8

-• The 1st place team in each division (grades 4-5 and grades 6-8) at each Intermediate Unit regional competition will advance to the state competition.
+• The 1st place team in each division (grades 4-5 and grades 6-8) at each Intermediate Unit regional

 Parts of the competition: